 Jurisdiction for the Inspectors of Turns at the finish commences from the beginning of the last arm stroke before touching.

 When a Backstroke ledge is being used, each Inspector at the starting end shall install and remove the ledge.
+Once installed, the ledge shall be set at zero (0).

-In individual events of 800 and 1500 metres, each Inspector of Turns at the start or turning end of the pool shall record the number of laps completed by the athlete in their lane and keep the athlete informed of the remaining number of laps to be completed by displaying ‘lap cards’.
+In individual Events of 800 and 1500 metres, each Inspector of Turns at the start or turning end of the pool shall record the number of laps completed by the Athlete in their lane and keep the Athlete informed of the remaining number of laps to be completed by displaying ‘lap cards’.
 Semi-electronic equipment may be used, including under water display.

-Each Inspector of Turns at the start end shall give a warning signal when the athlete in his lane has two (2) lengths plus 5 metres to swim to finish in individual events of 800 and 1500 metres.
-The signal may be repeated after the turn until the athlete has reached the 5 metres mark on the lane rope.
+Each Inspector at the starting end shall give a warning signal when the Athlete in their lane has two (2) lengths plus five (5) metres to swim to finish in individual Events of 800 and 1500 metres.
+The signal may be repeated after the turn until the Athlete has reached the five (5) metres mark on the lane rope.
 The warning signal may be by whistle or bell.

-For athletes with a hearing impairment, the Inspectors of Turns shall use a visual cue to indicate to the athlete that they have two (2) lengths to swim to finish in individual events of 800 and 1500 metres.
+For Athletes with a hearing impairment, the Inspectors of Turns shall use a visual cue to indicate to the Athlete that they have two (2) lengths to swim to finish in individual Events of 800 and 1500 metres.

-For athletes with hearing and Vision Impairment, the Inspectors of Turns shall notify the Tapper 15 metres and two (2) lengths before the completion of the 800 and 1500 metres events.
-It shall be the responsibility of the Tapper to indicate to the athlete that they are commencing the final two (2) lengths.
+For Athletes with hearing and/or Vision Impairment, the Inspectors of Turns shall notify the Tapper 15 metres and two (2) lengths before the completion of the 800 and 1500 metres Events.
+It shall be the responsibility of the tapper to indicate to the Athlete that they are commencing the final two (2) lengths.

-Inspectors of Turns shall report any breach of these Competition Rules to the Referee on a DSQ form detailing the event, lane number, and the alleged infraction.
+Inspectors of Turns shall report to the Referee any violation observed within their jurisdiction.